Nishijama/Nishijama/README.md

 🐍 I've built a few personal projects in JavaScript, I've also used Python both for back-end web development and data analysis 🐼

-👨‍💻 I'm currently studying for CompTIA A+ and practicing my coding skills on the side.
+👨‍💻 I'm currently focusing on data engineering and machine learning implementation.

 [My portfolio website](https://nishijama.github.io/)